jennxsierra/postal-service-webapp/README.md

    ```

 4. **Navigate to link:**
-    You can either click [here](http://localhost:3000) to open the application or click the `http://localhost:3000` link displayed in your browser.
+    You can either click [here](http://localhost:3000) to open the application or click the `http://localhost:3000` link displayed in your terminal.

 ---